Become Car Salesman

-Who in the world would want to become a car salesman with the way that the media and the public talks about them?
-Why would someone want to enter a profession that is constantly criticized, scrutinized and belittled?
-Well that’s what people have to look forward to if they are thinking about selling cars for a living so why bother.
-Good question, but the car sales profession needs good people that want to make a career out of selling cars for a living.
-Despite all the negative press and the general attitude about being a car salesman many people would like to sell cars professionally.
+Who would want to become a car salesman with how the media and the public talk about them?
+Why would someone want to enter a constantly criticized, scrutinized, and belittled profession?
+Well, that’s what people have to look forward to if they consider selling cars for a living, so why bother?
+Good question, but the car sales profession needs good people who want to make a career out of selling cars for a living.
+Despite all the negative press and the general attitude about being a car salesman, many people would like to sell cars professionally.
+But there are these five scary things about the profession.

-Those of us already immersed in the car sales industry understand how things work, but in order to help those considering the profession you may want to take a closer look at these 5 frightening things about becoming a car salesman.
-Before you jump in with both feet you should know how things really are when you sign up for one the most despicable, disgraceful and scandalous careers a person can have.
+Those of us already immersed in the car sales industry understand how things work, but to help those considering the profession, you may take a closer look at these five frightening things about becoming a car salesperson.
+Before you jump in with both feet, you should know how things are when you sign up for one of the most despicable, disgraceful, and scandalous careers a person can have—scared yet?

 5 Scary Things About Becoming a Car Salesman

-Reputation and Deceive Customers: Are wondering if have to become a liar, thief and a cheat to become a car salesman?
-If you truly are asking that question I have a nice used car for you.
-Anyway, if you are thinking about becoming a car salesman I can assume that you are not concerned about the talk the general public talks about car salespeople.
-Remember the old saying; “One bad apple spoils it for the whole bunch”?
-That saying certainly applies here because there are plenty of bad apples in car business, but there are less and less all the time.
-The bad apples are weeded out and the retail car business has become an industry filled with professionals.
+Reputation and Deceive Customers: Are you wondering if you must become a liar, thief, and cheat to become a car salesman?
+If you are asking that question, I have an excellent used car.
+If you are considering becoming a car salesman, I can assume you are not concerned about the general public’s talk about car salespeople.
+Remember the old saying, “One bad apple spoils it for the whole bunch”?
+That saying certainly applies here because there are plenty of bad apples in the car business.
+Fortunately, there are fewer and fewer all the time.
+The bad apples are getting weeded out, and the retail car industry has become filled with professionals.

-There is no need to lie, cheat or steal to be a car salesman.
-In fact, ever since the Internet became a major part of the car business the customer often knows more than the salesmen.
-Of course some thick skin would be very helpful when it comes to selling cars professionally, because of the nature of the car business.
-But if you are worried about having to be immoral, dishonest or corrupt to become a car salesman you can cast away your fears and doubts because it’s not a requirement of being a successful car salesman.
+To be a car salesman, there is no need to lie, cheat, or steal.
+Since the Internet has become a significant part of the car business, the customer often knows more than the salesperson.
+Of course, some thick skin would be beneficial when selling cars professionally.
+The nature of the car business does not require you to be immoral, dishonest, or corrupt to become a car salesman.
+You can cast away your fears and doubts because being a successful car salesperson does not involve deceit or immoral behavior.

 Do You Still Want to Become a Car Salesman?

-Well, have you changed your mind or do you still want to become a car salesman?
-It’s not really frightening when it comes down to it so I hope you are still with me because we need people to be car sales professionals.
-You will find lots of tips and articles for being a successful car salesman on this blog and website.
+Have you changed your mind, or do you still want to become a car salesman?
+It’s not frightening when it comes down to it, so I hope you are still with me because we need people to be car sales professionals.
+You will find many tips and articles for being a successful car salesperson on this blog and website.
 Selling cars is a great career choice, but it’s not for everyone.

 KB